 "Double Down": A player may select the "Double" option after being dealt two cards.
 The Double option automatically doubles the player's bet and deals one additional card, face up.
 The player cannot draw any additional cards.
-The player may double down on any first dealt two cards or after splitting a pair.
+The player may double down on any first two cards dealt or after splitting a pair.

-"Split": If the player is dealt any pair of cards, on the first two cards (i.e., two Fives, two Jacks, etc.), they may split the cards into two separate hands.
+"Split": If the player is dealt any pair of cards, on the first two cards (i.e., two Fives, two Jacks, etc.), he may split the cards into two separate hands.
 The split option automatically places an additional bet, equal to the original wager.
-Each hand is then played independently, and the player may take as many Hits as desired on each hand (with the exception of Aces, which receive one additional card only, per hand).
-In the case of split Aces, a player's Classic BlackJack is not possible and is considered as a regular 21.
-In this case, a dealer's Classic BlackJack wins, and a dealer's 21 becomes a "Push".
+Each hand is then played independently, and the player may request as many Hits as desired on each hand (with the exception of Aces, which only receive one additional card per hand).
+In the case of split Aces, a player's Classic Blackjack is not possible and is considered a regular 21.
+In this case, a dealer's Blackjack wins, and a dealer's 21 ends the round.
 In the case of split 10s, a player’s 21 is considered as a Classic Blackjack.

-A Classic BlackJack in the split loses to the dealer's Classic BlackJack.
+A Classic Blackjack in the Split loses to the dealer's Classic Blackjack.

-"Insurance": If the dealer shows an Ace, the player has the option of making an "Insurance Bet".
-This equals half the original bet, and ensures that the player will not lose their wager should the dealer be concealing a 10 or face card under their Ace.
-If, in fact, the dealer's down card is equal to 10, the player wins the Insurance Bet at odds of 2-1.
-If the dealer's down card has a value of less than 10, the player loses the Insurance Bet and continues normally with the hand.
+"Insurance": If the dealer has an Ace, the player may opt to make an "Insurance Bet".
+This equals half the original bet and ensures that the player will not lose his wager should the dealer be concealing a 10 or face card under his Ace.
+If, in fact, the dealer's face-down card is equal to 10, the player wins the double the insurance bet amount.
+If the dealer's face-down card has a value of less than 10, the player loses the Insurance Bet and continues normally with the hand.

-"Push": A Push refers to when the dealer and the player have the same numerical count in their hands.
-In this event the play is a draw, and the players bet remains on the table.
+"Push": A Push refers to when the hands of the dealer and the player have the same value.
+In this event the play is a draw, and the players’ bet remains on the table.

 |Winning Hand||1 to 1|

-|Classic BlackJack||3 to 2|
+|Classic Blackjack||3 to 2|